-This training is delivered by a lawyer specialising in the defence and prosecution of health and safety offences.
-It focuses on individual health and safety duties and responsibilities for those working within each Faculty of Imperial College.
+This training is delivered by a lawyer specialising in defending and prosecuting health and safety offences.
+It focuses on individual health and safety duties and responsibilities for those working within each Faculty and Division of Imperial College.

-The session will demonstrate why things have gone wrong, the behaviours exhibited and the consequences, the importance of knowing what is actually happening in the areas you control.
+The session will demonstrate why things have gone wrong, the behaviours exhibited and the consequences, and the importance of knowing what is happening in the areas you control.